-Texas Education Code (TEC) 29.056 (a)(1) requires an HLS to be administered within four weeks of each student's initial enrollment in a Texas LEA and to students previously enrolled who were not surveyed in the past.
+Texas Education Code (TEC) 29.056 (a)(1) requires a home language survey (HLS) to be administered to each student new to a Texas LEA and to students previously enrolled who were not surveyed in the past.
 The HLS must be signed by the student's parent or guardian for each student in prekindergarten through grade 8 or by the student in grades 9-12.
 The HLS is administered in English and Spanish; for students of other language groups, the HLS is translated into the home language, whenever possible.
 The HLS contains the following two questions: